-I also discovered that there are many family curators looking for help preserving their ancestors’ treasures.
-I was honored when The Family Curator blog was nominated by readers and voted as one of Family Tree Magazine’s 40 Best Genealogy Blogs in 2010 and again in 2011.
+When our school project was featured at Shades of the Departed online magazine more family curators looking for archival assistance, and readers voted The Family Curator blog as one of Family Tree Magazine’s 40 Best Genealogy Blogs in 2010 and 2011.

-The Family Curator blog has grown into a book with even more ideas on creating and maintaining a family archive.
-How to Archive Family Keepsakes: Learn How to Preserve Family Photos, Memorabilia & Genealogy Records, now available from Family Tree Books, Amazon.com, and retail booksellers.
+The Family Curator blog has grown into a two books with even more ideas on creating and maintaining a family archive

-When I’m not writing, blogging, or researching, I enjoy knitting, quilting, and cross-stitching future keepsakes for my two grown sons and my grandsons, cooking for family and friends, and helping my contractor husband restore old homes.
+When I’m not writing, teaching, or researching, I enjoy knitting, quilting, and cross-stitching future keepsakes for my two grown sons and my grandsons.
+I love to cook, especially homemade jams and preserves.

 I have roots in Kansas, Illinois, Vermont, Rhode Island, and Germany and love researching in old courthouses and town halls.